Clinical Pastoral Education Center

 Elements distinctive in St. Mary’s CPE program:

-- Spiritual Care chaplains serve as mentors and adjunct faculty for CPE students.
-Each CPE student chaplain teams with a staff chaplain and is integrated into patient care on the unit he or she serves at the medical center.
-The spiritual, religious and denominational/sacramental needs beneath the medical needs focus the chaplaincy care provided to patient, family and staff -- from blessing a newborn to facilitating difficult end-of-life issues.
+- Each CPE student chaplain teams with a staff chaplain who serves as a 1:1 clinical partner, offering mentorship as well as spiritual support and is integrated into patient care on the unit he or she serves at the medical center.
+The spiritual, religious and denominational/sacramental needs of patients are the focus of the chaplaincy care provided to patient, family and staff -- from blessing a newborn to facilitating difficult end-of-life issues.

 - Student chaplains are highly integrated in providing care in crisis situations.
-The student chaplain responds to every trauma, respiratory and cardiac arrest and also to every death.
+The student chaplain responds to every trauma, respiratory and cardiac arrest and deaths while on duty.
 While on-call, student chaplains will minister to patients and families in a Level Two trauma center where victims of car crashes, falls, gang violence or industrial accidents are rushed by ambulance or helicopter.
 Student chaplains will daily hone their crisis ministry skills through their presence in the Emergency Room as well as the cardiac, neuro, and medical-surgical intensive care units.

-- Patient, family and staff care is why the Spiritual Care Department exists, and so the CPE program strongly emphasizes clinical care.
+- Providing support to patients, families and staff is why the Spiritual Care Department exists, and so the CPE program strongly emphasizes clinical care.
 Out of the 400 hours required for a unit of CPE, a minimum of 300 hours is for the student’s supervised clinical ministry.
 A minimum of 100 hours is in direct educational activities.

 St. Mary’s CPE program operates under the auspices of the Department of Spiritual Care, Counseling and Mission.
 The CPE supervisor reports to the director of the department.